 I started my Quixote piece with only a beautiful earthy color palette selected and a single detail, the bright red horizontal line that runs the entire width of the image.

 After pushing in the dark tones on the lower part of the piece I simply added a little deep yellow and white to lighten and warm the upper part of the canvas.

 After feverishly punching the paint into the canvas I sat back patiently and started to look for the “shapes in the clouds”.
-Brightening the highlights, darkening the shadows and adding touches of color the art transformed magically.
+Brightening the highlights, darkening the shadows, and adding touches of color the art transformed magically.
 During the entire painting process I was being coached by the image itself.
-It seemed to tell me what it liked and wanted done to it.
+It seemed to tell me what it liked and what it wanted to be done to it.

 And when I thought I was finished, I signed it.